 (“Assume” after all, makes an ass of both “u” and “me”.)

-And, while we are on the subject of perversions of the truth; what little we were shown of the “great historian” Bathilda Bagshot’s ‘History of Magic’ — which is established as the official authorized version — appears to have been nothing less than exactly that.
+And, while we are on the subject of perversions of the truth; what little we were shown of the “great historian” Bathilda Bagshot’s ‘History of Magic’ — which is established as the official authorized version which is taught at Hogwarts — appears to be nothing less than exactly that.

 Without any sort of a recognizable historical context, it is impossible for us to know just why Slytherin was so opposed to the admission of Muggle-born students.
 Yes, he could certainly have just been a spiteful old bigot.
 He could have just as easily been a paranoid in the style of Mad-Eye Moody who viewed Muggles in mobs as such a serious threat to wizarding safety that they must be given no clue of the school existence.
 He could have been any of a half-a-dozen other things.
 What we have actually been told is that he did not trust Muggle-born wizards, but not that he necessarily hated, despised, or held them in contempt.
 We also have no information whatsoever regarding his opinions concerning actual Muggles.
 But the last thing that he seemed to believe is that wizards had any business trying to rule them.